hrbrmstr/sergeant/README.md

 **`DBI`**

--   As complete of an R `DBI` driver has been implmented using the Drill REST API, mostly to facilitate the `dplyr` interface.
+-   As complete of an R `DBI` driver has been implemented using the Drill REST API, mostly to facilitate the `dplyr` interface.
 Use the `RJDBC` driver interface if you need more `DBI` functionality.
 -   This also means that SQL functions unique to Drill have also been "implemented" (i.e. made accessible to the `dplyr` interface).
 If you have custom Drill SQL functions that need to be implemented please file an issue on GitHub.

 **`RJDBC`**